rykng/draftaid-react/README.md

-This project is a direct port of [Fantasy Football Rankings](https://github.com/jayjzheng/ff_rankings).

-It uses ranking and tiering data [Boris Chen](http://www.borischen.co/) and makes an interactive draftboard to help you during your fantasy football draft.

-it was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-There is an included script, run.sh, that can be used to install, build, and locally deploy this application.

-After launching, the web-app will be visible at: http://localhost:3000/
+# Draft Aid (Fantasy Football)

+This repository contains a modified version of Jay Zheng's draftaid-react project, which can be found at: [https://github.com/jayjzheng/draftaid-react]()

-## Commands
+## Installation and usage
+I have included a script that can be used for easy local deployment.
+In the top level of this project, use the command `./run.sh` from the terminal to have the project install, build, and run all at once.
+When built, the application will be served at [http://localhost:3000]().

+If you are interested in external web hosting, please see Jay Zheng's original repos for more details.
+This is a react-based project, so the commands required to run this application are:

 - Install: `npm install`
+- Build: `npm run build`
 - Run: `npm start`

-- Build: `npm run build`
-- Test: `npm test`
+Note that you will need to have npm installed and configured on your machine.

+## Differences from the original application

+Jay Zheng's original application is great out of the box.
+However, I wanted to tweak a few things before using it for my own fantasy draft purposes.

-## TODOs
+## Kudos

-- Local Storage
-- Tests
-- Better CSS
+Thank you to [Jay Zheng](https://github.com/jayjzheng) for creating this application, and elevating my draft results for (hopefully) many upcoming Fantasy Football seasons to come.